North American Veterinary Licensing Examination

 November 20, 2000 – Ongoing NAVLE

 2.)
-Have practiced at least three (3) of the five (5) years immediately preceding filing the application OR either retake the national exam and be in good standing.
+Have practiced at least three (3) of the five (5) years immediately preceding filing the application OR either retake the national exam.

 3.)
-Not have any disciplinary proceeding or unresolved complaint pending against them at the time a license is to be issued by this State.
+Be in good standing: no disciplinary proceeding or unresolved complaint pending against you at the time a license is to be issued by this State.

 The NC state exam consists of 100 questions and is based on the General Statutes and Administrative Rules governing the practice of veterinary medicine in North Carolina.
 There are 70 true/false and 30 multiple choice questions; passing score is 70.
 Results for this examination are known in approximately two (2) weeks.
 The fee is $250 and is non-refundable or applicable toward a future exam.
 NOTE: See application below for test dates and exam process.